Peter Nwaoboshi

-Peter Onyeluka Nwaoboshi (born 1958 in Delta State, Nigeria) is a Nigerian politician.
-He is the senator representing Delta North senatorial district in the Nigerian Senate.
-He is a senator of the 8th and 9th National Assembly.
-He was sacked shortly after being announced senator elect during the 2019 general elections by a Federal High Court in Abuja as Senator-elect on allegations that he was not validly elected by his political party.
+Peter Onyeluka Nwaoboshi (born 1958 in Delta State, Nigeria) is a Nigerian politician who served as the senator representing Delta North senatorial district in the Nigerian Senate from 2015 to 2023.
+He was sacked shortly after being announced senator-elect during the 2019 general elections by a Federal High Court in Abuja, following allegations that he was not validly elected by his political party.
 The Appeal Court in Abuja however overturned the decision on 30 May 2019.
 The lead judge held that the Federal High Court that nullified his election had no jurisdiction over the case.

 Personal life and education

 Peter Nwaoboshi was born in 1958 in Delta State, Nigeria.
 Nwaoboshi attended St.Thomas Teachers College where he obtained his West African School Certificate in 1976.
 In 1986, he graduated from University of Benin where he obtained a Bachelor of Laws.
 He also has a Master of Laws from Delta State University.